| |||||||||||||||||||||

 www.safetyharborboatclub.com

-Our next monthly meeting will be at the Safety Harbor Library.
-We were using ZOOM to meet regularly on the first Wednesday of each month.
-As further events are added or changed for December or January's schedule, members will be updated by e-mail.
-If you are not a member but would like information, or to join the e-mail list, email the Webmaster using the link below. | |||||||||||||||||||||
+As further events are added or changed for the monthly schedule, members will be updated by e-mail.
+If you are not a member but would like information, or to join the e-mail list, email the Webmaster using the link below. | |||||||||||||

 |